open-cloud/open-cloud.github.io.old/1_user.md

 ##<a name="access-sliver">Accessing a Sliver</a>

 Slivers connect to the network via NAT; logging into the sliver relies on SSH proxying to forward incoming SSH connections.
-In the Developer View, the instance Id and node name are displayed in the Sliver frame.
 In the Tenant View, click on the *SSH Commands* button to see SSH commands that can be cut-and-pasted into the terminal for logging into your instances.
+In the Developer
+View, the instance Id and node name are displayed in the Sliver frame.
-Alternatively, in your ~/.ssh/config file add lines similar to the following:
+You can use this information to add lines to your ~/.ssh/config file similar to the following:

 ```
 Host foobar
   User ubuntu
   IdentityFile ~/.ssh/id_rsa
-  ProxyCommand ssh -q instance-0000006c@node6.cs.arizona.edu
+  ProxyCommand ssh -q instance-0000006c@node5.cs.arizona.edu
 ```

 In the above, replace "foobar" with a label of your choice for this